|11th & 12th February 2023|

 This examination is accessible either in English language or in Spanish language.

-Applications for this upcoming examinations are open!
+Applications for this upcoming examinations are closed since 30th November 2022!

 We accept applications only through the UEMS dedicated web-platform.
 Applications by any other means are not accepted.

 Please note that you have to submit all the required documents and paid the Eligibility fee before the deadline date.
 The further payment of the Examination fee may be possible after the deadline date within 2 weeks from the notification of your eligibility (sent by email).

 To apply for certification as a Fellow of the European Board of Surgery in Emergency Surgery (F.E.B.S./EmSurg) a candidate has to undergo a two-step quality validation process: Eligibility and Examination.

 Reapplication is possible for the Eligibility process and/or the Examination.

 In order to check the eligibility of any application, we request that each applicant download and fill in the Application form and the following documents that you can download below.

 These documents and forms should be then uploaded on the UEMS platform during the registration process.